jpw1991/daggerfall-chebs-necromancy/README.md

 1. Copy mod to `/path/to/dfu/DaggerfallUnity_Data/StreamingAssets/Mods`
 2. **Important:** Copy `BIOG18T0.TXT` to `/path/to/dfu/DaggerfallUnity_Data/StreamingAssets/BIOGs`.
 Without this, the custom Necromancer class will not work.

-For more info, please read [here](https://www.dfworkshop.net/projects/daggerfall-unity/modding/#installation)
+For more info, please read [here](https://www.dfworkshop.net/projects/daggerfall-unity/modding/#installation).

 ## Configuration

 The costs of the spells can be manipulated via the mod settings.
 I don't know what all the values do and they're wildly out of whack as of 0.0.11.
 Help in this department would be immensely appreciated!

+By default, the Necromancer class is enabled.
+It can be disabled in the settings, which may help if you're using other class mods and problems occur.

 ![image](https://github.com/jpw1991/daggerfall-chebs-necromancy/assets/13718599/1822a5ee-8ed0-40b4-bb42-392a7c36bad1)